nmasur/drips/README.md

 See [releases](https://github.com/nmasur/drips/releases) page for binaries.

-On MacOS, you made need to modify file permissions and allow apps from anywhere:
+On MacOS, you can also install from Homebrew:

 ```
-chmod +x drips-x86_64-apple-darwin
-mv drips-x86_64-apple-darwin /usr/local/bin/drips
-sudo spctl --master-disable
+brew install nmasur/homebrew/drips
 ```

-Or install from source:
+Alternatively, build from source using [cargo](https://doc.rust-lang.org/cargo/getting-started/installation.html):

 ```
 git clone git://github.com/nmasur/drips